BILOG-CEDO-DACILLO/BCD-Scholar-Bio-Click-Done/README.md

-# BCD SCHOLARSHIP (BUY-CLICK-DONE)
+# BCD SCHOLARSHIP (BIO-CLICK-DONE)
-This project is a computer-base application prototype that will make applying scholarship much easier and faster with some automation just, tap - click and you're done.
+Bio Click Done (BCD) is a PyQt-based desktop application designed to manage student and staff profiles efficiently.
+It allows users to view, update, and maintain profile information, including personal details, academic data, and profile photos.
+The system supports role-based access (Admin vs Student), dynamic UI updates, and integration with a SQLite database for secure storage.